DITA

 Planning and organization are critical for a successful DITA implementation.
 You'll need the entire team to agree to their roles and responsibilities and commit to getting their tasks done on time.

-Do I Need a Consultant?
+Do You Need a Consultant for Implementation?

 As we said before, a DITA implementation will benefit from having a Project Manager, whether an internal resource or external consultant.
 A Project Manager facilitates regular meetings of your cross-functional task force, tracks and communicates the project status, enforces the project timetable, and manages the project deliverables on an on-going basis.
 A DITA consultant will bring specialized skills and knowledge to the role and can use their experience to keep the project on track.